piet-de-leeuw/C-Sharp-Projects/README.md

 ## Basic_C#_Programs
 In the Basic_C#_Project folder you find some simple console apps I made:
 (The files named program.cs are the actual code I wrote, the other code is aoutomaticly added by Visual Studio.)

+### Method_exercise
+In this project I did some exercises with methods in the program.cs class and in a seperated class.

 ### FunctionOverload
 In this Project I created multiple overloades from a function it can take in Intergers, decimals and string values.